dr-JT/jasontsukahara/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
       # Override your bio text from `authors/admin/_index.md`?
-      text: As a cognitive psychologist and practicing Buddhist, I am curious about the ways in which we use attention, how well we are able to use it, and how it impacts our mind and life in meaningful ways.
-Read more about me [here](/authors/admin)
+      text: As a cognitive psychologist and practicing Buddhist, I am curious about the ways in which we use attention, how well we are able to use it, and how it impacts our mind and life in meaningful ways. <br><br>Read more about me [here](/authors/admin)
-  - block: collection
-    id: featured
-    content:
-      title: Featured Publications
-      filters:
-        folders:
-          - publications
-        featured_only: true
-    design:
-      columns: '1'
-      view: compact
-      background:
-        color: '#97B1A6'
-  - block: portfolio
-    id: projects
-    content:
-      title: Projects
-      text:
-      filters:
-        folders:
-          - projects
-      # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
-      default_button_index: 0
-      # Filter toolbar (optional).
-      # Add or remove as many filters (`filter_button` instances) as you like.
-      # To show all items, set `tag` to "*".
-      # To filter by a specific tag, set `tag` to an existing tag name.
-      # To remove the toolbar, delete the entire `filter_button` block.
-      buttons:
-        - name: Research
-          tag: Research
-        - name: R Packages
-          tag: R Package
-    design:
-      # Choose how many columns the section has.
-Valid values: '1' or '2'.
-      columns: '1'
-      view: showcase
-      # For Showcase view, flip alternate rows?
-      flip_alt_rows: false
-      background:
-        color: '#97B1A6'
   - block: features
     content:
       title: Skills